digitalmacgyver/viblio_classification/viblio/README.md

 The output file defaults to inter_dir/label/image_features.txt, it can be overridden with the -o argument, the output has a format of:

-filename feature_file optional extra fields
+filename path_to_feature_file optional extra fields

 The first whitespace separated field is the image filename, which can be a local filesystem path or a URL.

-The second is the local filesystem path to the feature file for that image.
+The second is the full filesystem path to the output feature file for that image.

 The optional third and subsequent whitespace separated fields are those